oSharpey/cyber-obsidian/Year 1/OSCC/lesson-4/scheduling-algorithms.md

 - A: 10s
 - B: 20s
 - C: 30s
-This gives an average turnaround time of 20s
+This gives an average turnaround time is 20s

 **What if the conditions aren't optimal?**